Fadi7AY/wog_3.0/README.md

-# World of Games - Level 4
+# World of Games

 ## Overview
-This project is part of the World of Games assignment, Level 4.
+This project is part of the World of Games assignment.
 It features a Flask-based web service that reads a score from a file and serves it over an HTTP endpoint.
 The project is fully containerized using Docker and Docker Compose, and utilizes a Jenkins CI/CD pipeline to automate building, testing, and deploying the service.

 ## Project Structure